abeckley27/frog/README.md

 # frog
-Matt Parker inspired frog problem
+A problem about frogs that Matt Parker explains in this video: https://www.youtube.com/watch?v=ZLTyX4zL2Fc